Mushika-vamsha

 Mushika-vamsha (IAST: Mūṣika-vaṃśa mahā-kāvyam) is a Sanskrit dynastic chronicle composed in 11th century by poet Atula.
 It narrates the legendary history of the Mushika dynasty, which ruled the northern part of the present-day Kerala state of India.
-The chronicle moves from mythological beginnings of the founding ancestors to more authentic genealogical history in later sargas.
+The chronicle moves from mythological beginnings of the founding ancestors to more authentic genealogical history in later chapters (sargas).

 Several kings mentioned in the text, such as Validhara Vikrama Rama (c.
 929), Jayamani and Kantan Karivarman (Srikantha Kartha) (both c.
 1020) and Chera king Kota Ravi Vijayaraga (c.
 883–913) can be found in the medieval inscriptions discovered from north Kerala.

 Date

 Mushika-vamsha is believed to have been written during the reign of the Mushika ruler Shrikantha, who is assumed to be a contemporary of the 11th century Chola ruler Rajendra I (see Historicity below).
 If this belief is true, Mushika-vamsha is the earliest known historical Sanskrit mahakavya, pre-dating Kalhana's Rajatarangini by a few decades.

 Indologist A. K. Warder classifies Atula's style as Vaidarbhi, and believes that he was influenced by the 6th century poet Bharavi, among others.